Moose Factory Island

 Moose Factory Island is part of the poorly drained, sparsely forested Hudson Bay Lowlands.
 It is flat and made up of marine clay, underlain by sedimentary rocks, mainly limestone, dolomite and shale.
 Being situated close to James Bay, Moose Factory Island is affected by the Arctic tides which rise and fall twice daily, varying as much as 2.5 m from high to low tide.

+Climate

+Moose Factory Island and the Moosonee area has a very cold humid continental climate (Köppen Dfb).
+The climate data is from Moosonee, around 3 km to the west.